-Duplicates: HUE will keep all the work that you have done on the image and make a copy with the output format as per the setup in your presets
+Duplicates: HUE will keep all the work that you have done on the image and make a copy with the respective dimensions as per the setup in your presets

 Blanks: HUE will create a completely blank file so you can start working again